Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Introduction

 \section{Introduction}

 The field of wind energy research ranges from physical and technical issues to sociological and economic ones \cite{wes-1-1-2016}.
-Regarding the physical and technical aspects, the aim is a better understanding of atmospheric flows, the optimal design (including materials) of wind turbines, the optimization of the interaction of many wind turbines within a wind farm, and their integration into the power grid \cite{Veerseaau2027}.

-Numerous investigations of wind turbine data are carried out.
-Since the installation of specific sensors for data acquisition on wind turbines is complex and cost-intensive, Supervisory Control and Data Acquisition (SCADA) data from already installed SCADA systems are often used as a simple and cost-effective alternative.
-The areas of investigation include the prediction of wind speeds, the control of wind turbines as well as condition monitoring and early fault detection \cite{kusiak2013prediction}.
+Regarding the physical and technical aspects, the aims are a better understanding of atmospheric flows and the interactions of wind turbines within a wind farm, an optimal design (including materials) of wind turbines, an optimized control strategy for wind turbines within a wind farm, and a strategy for the integration of wind energy into the power grid \cite{Veerseaau2027}.
+With our research we want to contribute to statistical analysis of wind turbine data of whole wind farms, utilizing Supervisory Control and Data Acquisition (SCADA) data from already installed SCADA systems as a simple and cost-effective data source.

-Shielding effects and turbulences generated by the wind turbines are important for planning and construction of wind farms.
-Many models have been developed to calculate these effects \cite{jensen1983note, frandsen2006analytical}.
-In particular, data on wind conditions within the wind farm often only represent single measured values from separate measuring masts and model calculations \cite{barthelmie2007modelling, gao2019investigation}.
+Wake effects and turbulences generated by the wind turbines are important for the layout of wind farms.
+Many sophisticated efforts are undertaken to describe the flows and incorporate them into wind farm design \cite{PorteAgel2020, Parada2017}.
+Detailed physics based Computational Fluid Dynamics (CFD) models are needed to accurately describe the air flows within the wind farms.
+Models have been developed to calculate wake effects and turbulence generated by the wind turbines themselves \cite{jensen1983note, frandsen2006analytical}.
+However, these models are often computationally costly and need detailed information on atmospheric flows as well as wind turbine and wind farm geometries.
+Therefore, we focus on a statistical analysis that is input-free beyond the measured data itself.
+Previously, data on wind conditions within the wind farm were often only based on single measured values from separate measuring masts and model calculations \cite{barthelmie2007modelling, gao2019investigation}.
 Due to the availability of SCADA data, it is now possible to determine electrical power production, wind speed and orientation individually for each wind turbine \cite{castellani2017analyzing, mckay2013wake, barthelmie2007modellingpower}.
-Especially for large wind farms this is a significant improvement for investigating shielding effects, because the wind conditions may vary at different locations and the measured value of a single separate measuring mast may not be representative for the wind farm as a whole \cite{mechali2006wake}.
+Especially for large wind farms this might be a significant improvement for investigating wake effects, because the wind conditions may vary at different locations and the measured value of a single separate measuring mast may not be representative for the wind farm as a whole \cite{mechali2006wake}.